mehrdadameri/Novelix-Agent/README.md

 - **Interactive Deep Inquiry**: The agent initiates a two-phase dialogue to deeply understand your goals, context, and existing knowledge before starting its research.
 - **AI-Powered Synthesis**: Novelix uses your answers as a starting point to perform live web searches with the Tavily API, actively seeking out knowledge gaps, novel methodologies, and state-of-the-art findings.
 - **Transparent Reasoning**: An expandable "Thinking..." log in the UI shows the agent's real-time internal monologue, including its search queries, self-critique, and synthesis process.
-- **Structured, Novel Output**: The final output consists of 2-3 concise, single-sentence research questions that are creatively synthesized from your input and the agent's research—not just a rephrasing of what you already said.
+- **Structured, Novel Output**: The final output consists of 5-6 concise, research questions that are creatively synthesized from your input and the agent's research—not just a rephrasing of what you already said.

 ## Tech Stack

-- **Backend**: Python
 - **AI Framework**: LangChain
 - **Language Model**: OpenAI GPT-4 Series
 - **Search**: Tavily Search API